nodejs/nodejs.dev/content/learn/node-terminate-program.md

 ---
 title: How to exit from a Node.js program
 description: 'Learn how to terminate a Node.js app in the best possible way'
-authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, jgb-solutions, ahmadawais
+authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, jgb-solutions, ahmadawais, araujogui
 section: Getting Started
 category: learn
 ---